John Barnham headshot

 Prior to joining the North Greenville faculty full time in Fall 2025, I served as an adjunct in the history department during the 2024-2025 academic year.
 Previously, I worked in the history and political science department at Wingate University from 2023 until 2025, where I taught Modern World History.

 Currently, my research focuses on the lived experiences of soldiers in World War I. I examine these experiences using an interdisciplinary methodology known as sensory history.
-I am also in the early phases of an oral history project that will examine the agricultural history of the Carolinas.
+Along with serving as the Social Studies Education Program Coordinator, I teach a variety of classes ranging from introductory courses such as Western Civilization in a Global Context to upper-level courses in World War I, European History, and various areas of Global History.

 • My Story